 Rev. Kerrin had only two years of uneasy peace before meeting the stresses of World War II.
 During that time, he had to face problems that might affect the tenure of the Hut and also the possibility of selling Church House, whose usefulness appeared to be on the decline.

-World War II has not yet been researched at Holy Trinity to the extent of World War I. What is currently known about the members of the congregation who lost their lives in the conflict appears on the Roll of Honour page.
+World War II has not yet been researched at Holy Trinity to the extent of World War I. What is currently known about the members of the congregation who lost their lives in the conflict appears on the Roll of Honour page [not currently available].

 One member of the congregation deserves special mention.
 Major Peter Samwell MC recorded his experiences of war in North Africa and Sicily in a book entitled An Infantry Officer with the Eighth Army.
 It is what blurb writers would call "a rollicking good read".
 Samwell relates an astonishing variety of experiences: the tension and utter confusion of an infantry assault, a long spell wounded in a trench with an equally wounded Austrian, a conversation with a captured German, touring Egypt with a bizarre guide, conversations with soldiers and civilians of many nationalities and political outlooks, being lost in the desert and running through a minefield, recuperating from wounds, petty corruption in the Catering Corps and bumbling incompetence in the Allied administration of Sicily.
 Almost every aspect of army life is mentioned somewhere, accompanied by wry observations and thought-provoking comments.